keptn/keptn.github.io/content/docs/0.19.x/manage/project/index.md

 ## Prepare resources for the project

-Before you create the project, you must create some resources that are specified to that command:
+Before you create the project, you must create some resources that are required to create a project:

 * A new, unitialized Git-based upstream repository that will store all the configuration and data information that Keptn needs